Sachin-v3rma/Astra/README.md

 Flags :

-	-ns --> No secrets.
+	-ns --> No Secretfinder.
 Only find urls and endpoints.
 Also increases the speed.
 	-t  --> Threads.
 Only increase if you have strong internet connection.

 Example :